 Is the campus a safe place to live?

-In Residential Living, we take your safety very seriously.
-Since residence halls are
+Western Carolina University takes your safety very seriously.
+Since residence halls

 security is an important concern.
 All exterior doors remain locked at all times.
 Electronic

 access is provided for residents of each building.
 You are encouraged to always carry

 your CatCard and room key with you, and to always lock your door when you leave your

 room.
 You must also take responsibility for safety and security of community by assisting

 with keeping doors locked at all times and never propping doors.